-Stakeholder/Agency: Juvenile & Domestic Relations Clerk Date of Interview: August 24, 2017 Option 1 (Downtown Location) Option 5 (Urban Ring Location) Advantages Noted: Ability to provide better, more convenient customer service for parties in need of documentation or services from another court.
-Interpreter resources are frequently needed and shared with other courts.
-Court Services are conveniently located in or near Court Square.
-The proposed buildout and renovation of current court space will address future courtroom and court space needs.
-Advantages Noted: Parking concerns would be alleviated.
-Disadvantages Noted: Sending parties to Albemarle County Courts for certified copies of divorce proceedings or appeal bonds will be less convenient and cause delays.
-Attorneys may not be as readily available to accept court appointed cases if required to travel between the urban ring and downtown court locations throughout the day.
+Stakenolder, Agency.
+Juvenile & Domestic Relations Clerk Date of Interview: August 24, 2017 Option 1 (Downtown Location) Option 5 (Urban Ring Location) Advantages Noted: Ability to provide better, more convenient customer service for parties in need of documentation or services from another court.
+Interpreter resources are frequently needed and shared with Advantages Noted: • Parking concerns would be alleviated.
+Disadvantages Noted: • Sending parties to Albemarle County Courts for certified copies of divorce proceedings or appeal bonds will be less convenient.